-Everyone uses the same Form 1040, except nonresident aliens
+All taxpayers can use the same Form 1040, except nonresident aliens.

-Form 1040 is less than two page long, but you need to attach additional schedules (forms) if you have certain types of income, credits, or deductions
+Form 1040 is just 38 lines and two pages long, but you need to attach additional forms if you have certain types of income, tax credits, or tax deductions.

-All federal income taxes go to the Internal Revenue Service (IRS), but your state may have its own income taxes and forms
+All federal income taxes go to the Internal Revenue Service (IRS), but most states have their own income taxes and forms.

-If you need more time to file your taxes you can request a six-month tax extension, which gives you until October 15, 2021 to file.
-Everyone automatically gets an extension if they request one.
-Just keep in mind that if you owe a tax bill, you still need to pay it by Tax Day.
+Tax season 2022 is between early 2022 and April 18, 2022 (Tax Day).
+If you need more time to file your taxes you can request a six-month tax extension, which gives you until October 15, 2022, to file.
+Everyone automatically gets an extension if they request one on time.
+Just keep in mind that if you owe a tax bill, you still need to pay it (or a reasonable estimate) by Tax Day.
 The filing extension only gives you more time to file, not more time to pay.
 Failing to pay your bill on time will result in penalties and interest.

-The safest and easiest way to file your taxes is electronically through an online tax filing service.
-E-filing is safer because you don’t have to worry about anything getting lost in the mail.
+The easiest and most secure way to file your taxes is electronically through an online tax filing service.
+With e-filing, you don’t have to worry about anything getting lost in the mail.
 It’s easier because online filing software can guide you through the filing process even if you don’t know a lot about taxes.
 E-filing can also help prevent mistakes.
-The IRS estimates that 21% of paper returns have errors, while less than 1% of e-filed returns have mistakes.
-E-filing takes the IRS significantly less time to process and if you also opt for direct deposit of your tax refund, you could receive your money in a few weeks instead of the months it may take a physical refund check to reach you through the mail.
-You can also e-file amended tax returns starting in 2020.
-(Learn more about amended tax returns.)
+The IRS estimates that 21% of paper returns have errors, while fewer than 1% of e-filed returns have mistakes.
+E-filing also takes the IRS significantly less time to process and if you also opt for direct deposit of your tax refund, you could receive your money in a few weeks instead of the months it may take a physical refund check to reach you through the mail.
+You can also e-file amended tax returns starting with your 2020 taxes.

 Unsure of the best way to file?
 Start with our complete guide to filing taxes.

-If you have back taxes — taxes from a previous year — you can only file by mailing a physical form.
-You cannot e-file a federal income tax return from a previous year, though some online filing services may allow you to fill in your previous year’s tax return.
-You can also find previous years’ tax forms and instructions on the IRS website, but you may want to work with a tax preparer if you have questions or issues.
+If you have back taxes — taxes from a previous year — you can find previous years’ tax forms and instructions on the IRS website, but you may want to work with a tax preparer if you have any questions or issues.

-If you need copies of old tax forms, like 1099s or W-2 forms, you can get those from the IRS by requesting a free tax transcript.
+Need copies of old tax forms, like a 1099 or W-2 form?
+Get those from the IRS by requesting a free tax transcript.

 If you’re filing back taxes or if you otherwise want to file a paper return, where you mail a paper form depends on which state you live in.
 There are also different mailing addresses for people who are receiving a tax refund and for those who are including a check to make a tax payment.
 Check the Form 1040 instructions for the most up-to-date mailing addresses.